LeTeguis/Logger/README.md

     ├── premake5.lua
     └── README.md

-* ValueProperty: This is the root directory of all projects, tests, and examples.
+* Logger: This is the root directory of all projects, tests, and examples.
-    - ValueProperty: This is the ValueProperty library.
+    - Logger: This is the Logger library.
     - external: This is where external libraries and useful binaries for the proper functioning of the projects (third-party) will be stored.
     - tools: These are the basic scripts for installing libraries in a portable manner.
-    - utest: These are the unit and functional tests for each project.
     - nts.bat, nts.py, nts.sh: These are the basic scripts to access construction, build, run, and other scripts.

 ## Configuration